 How do you split a bedroom for kids?

-You can create a split room effect by using different shades of paint on the walls.
+You can create a split-room effect by using different shades of paint on the walls.
 Adding curtains or tall shelves acts as a divider, giving each child a sense of privacy and individual space.

 How to put three kids in one room?

-Utilize vertical space by using bunk beds with a trundle or a crib for the youngest child.
+Utilize vertical space by using bunk beds with a trundle, or a crib for the youngest child.
 Practical kids’ bedroom ideas like this ensure everyone has a bed while keeping the bedroom comfortable and fun.

 Key Takeaways

-• Space management: Arrange bunk beds or two twin beds in an L-shape to maximize a small play space.
+• Space management: arrange bunk beds or two twin beds in an L-shape to maximize a small play space.

-• Smart storage: Incorporate ottomans and under-bed bins to provide practical storage for clothing and accessories.
+• Smart storage: incorporate ottomans and under-bed bins to provide practical storage for clothing and accessories.

-• Expert Advice: Following a positive, solution-focused design helps siblings share a bedroom harmoniously for many years.
+• Expert advice: following a positive, solution-focused design helps siblings share a bedroom harmoniously for many years.

 Need Help with Your Child’s Room?

 Surplus Furniture is your go-to destination for affordable furniture across Canada.
 We offer a wide collection of high-quality decor products and name-brand beds at factory prices.
+Visit your local branch today and start creating a fun, inspiring room your children will love.